SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/06-Regex-in-Java.md

 [/slide]

 [slide hideTitle]

-# Matcher methods
+# Checking for a Single Match

-There are several **matcher methods** in Java:
+The `find()` method scans the input sequence looking for the next subsequence that matches the pattern.

-- `find()` - Scans the input sequence looking for the next subsequence that matches the pattern
+Check the following example:

 ```java live no-template
 import java.util.regex.Pattern;